clottman/cassey-on-eleventy/posts/big-bike-trailers.md

 The Carla Cargo trailers have 3 wheels - you can unhitch and use the trailer as a hand truck, then hitch back up and go home.
 That's neat!

+Here's some photos of [Tern HSDs in NYC towing Carla trailers](https://ohai.social/@dr2chase/111762564940960717), operated by Dutch Express.

 ## What am I missing?
 Know any big trailers I should know about that aren't listed here?
 Give me a shout on Mastodon or however else you usually contact me & let me know!